 About the partnership

 The Navajo Native American Research Center (NARCH) for Health Partnership is a collaboration between Diné College, a Tribal College of the Navajo Nation, and Northern Arizona University.
-The goal of NARCH are:
+The goals of NARCH are:

 - To develop American Indian/Alaska Native scientists and health professionals